NexMirror/Kallithea/docs/setup.rst

 - Add the necessary ``WSGI*`` directives to the Apache Virtual Host configuration file, like in the example below.
 Notice that the WSGI dispatch script created above is referred to with the ``WSGIScriptAlias`` directive.
+  The default locale settings Apache provides for web services are often not adequate, with `C` as the default language and `ASCII` as the encoding.
+  Instead, use the ``lang`` parameter of ``WSGIDaemonProcess`` to specify a suitable locale.
+See also the :ref:`overview` section and the `WSGIDaemonProcess documentation`_.

   Apache will by default run as a special Apache user, on Linux systems usually ``www-data`` or ``apache``.
 If you need to have the repositories directory owned by a different user, use the user and group options to